barbi-91/gallerywebshop/README.md

 HOW TOP RUN LOCALLY
 - 1 - download locally from git and open in Visual studio
-- 2 - set connection string in appsettings.Development file as well in Program.cs set Service for creating context class object resources to get connection
+- 2 - set connection string in appsettings file as well in Program.cs set Service for creating context class object resources to get connection
 - 3 - start migration in Packager Manager Console--add migration CreateDatabase to set data base and seed data
 - 4 - use update-database to create database if migration was secesfully
 - 5 - run the App